 Dr. McLarty retired Dec.
 1, 2020, and Dr. David B. Burks resumed the role of president as a larger committee was formed to begin the search for a new president.

 In June 2022, Dr. Michael Williams became the sixth president of Harding University.
 Williams earned a Bachelor of Business Administration from Harding in 1985 and later returned to earn his Master of Business Administration.
 He earned his doctorate of education from the University of Pennsylvania.
-He began serving on the University admissions staff in 1987, was named director of admission services in 1991, and later was appointed vice president of advancement in 2003.
+He began serving on the University admissions staff in 1987, was named director of admission services in 1991 and was appointed vice president of advancement in 2003.
 Williams served as the president of Faulkner University from 2015-2022 before returning to Harding to serve as president.

 When Dr. Williams assumed the presidency, Dr. David B. Burks returned to his role as chancellor until June 2023 when he resigned and became president emeritus.